VERTEBRAL BODY TETHERING

 - Another study with a minimum three-year follow-up found a clinical success rate of 73%, indicating that VBT can help.

-Tethering (VBT) is a promising alternative to traditional spinal fusion for treating scoliosis, particularly in growing children and adolescents.
-While early results have been encouraging, indicating effective curve correction and maintenance of spinal flexibility, long-term data is still emerging, and some studies have reported complications such as tether breakage and curve progression.
-Tether breakage is a notable complication associated with Vertebral Body Tethering (VBT), a surgical treatment for scoliosis.
+Tethering (VBT) provides a promising alternative to traditional spinal fusion for treating scoliosis, particularly in growing children and adolescents.
+While early results have been encouraging, indicating effective curve correction and maintenance of spinal flexibility, long-term data continue to emerge, and some studies have reported complications such as tether breakage and curve progression.
+Tether breakage occurs with Vertebral Body Tethering (VBT).
 Understanding its incidence, detection methods, implications, and management strategies is crucial for patients considering or undergoing this procedure.

 For instance, a study from Children’s Hospital Los Angeles found that 50% of patients experienced curve progression after tether breakage.
-Given these considerations, it’s crucial for patients and families to consult with experienced orthopedic surgeons to thoroughly discuss the potential benefits and risks of VBT, ensuring an informed decision tailored to the patient’s specific condition and growth potential.
+Given these considerations, patients and families must consult with experienced orthopedic surgeons to thoroughly discuss the potential benefits and risks of VBT, ensuring an informed decision tailored to the patient’s specific condition and growth potential.

 Complication Studies